Tools4everBV/HelloID-Conn-Prov-Target-Magister-Student-UpdateEmail/README.md

 > [!IMPORTANT]
 > This repository contains the connector and configuration code only.
 The implementer is responsible to acquire the connection details such as username, password, certificate, etc. You might even need to sign a contract or agreement with the supplier before implementing this connector.
 Please contact the client's application manager to coordinate the connector requirements.

-> [!WARNING]
-  This connector is not tested with a Magister environment!

 <p align="center">
  <img src="assets/logo.png">
 </p>